mnit-rtmc/iris/docs/rwis.md

 have its own set of sensors configured.
 A sign with no associated weather sensors will not activate messages from RWIS action tags.

+## Testing Condition Levels

+The weather sensor properties form has buttons to test RWIS message automation.
+If the "Level 1" button is pressed, then all RWIS conditions from that weather sensor will report level 1 conditions.
+Similarly, the "Level 2" button causes each condition to report level 2.
+The testing mode will clear automatically the next time the sensor records an observation.

 [action tag]: action_plans.html#dms-action-tags
 [DMS]: dms.html